THE

 litigation, including lawyer’s fees, in case the final order of the

-court’s approval regarding settlement shall be required in the following
+further that the court’s approval regarding settlement shall be required in the

 (a) forward